melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 # Assessment Results

-The base model parameter estimates along with approximate asymptotic standard errors are shown in Table \ref{tab:params}.
+The base model parameter estimates along with approximate asymptotic standard errors are shown in Table \ref{tab:paramstable}.
 The full r4ss plotting output is available in the supplementary material on the
 Council's website.

 ## Fixed parameters